Outdoors for All

 Outdoor Access for the Military Community: Report Briefing

-In August, the Sierra Club Military Outdoors team released a report surveying the military community’s experiences with the outdoors, including a set of recommendations aimed at improving outdoor accessibility for the veteran and military community.
+The Sierra Club Military Outdoors team released a report surveying the military community’s experiences with the outdoors, including recommendations for improving outdoor accessibility for the veteran and military community.

 What We Are Doing